 Given this thriving exchange of commerce, it only makes sense for Canadian businesses to expand their operations southward.

-At Phillips Lytle, we help Canadian businesses make smooth transitions into the promising U.S. market.
+At Phillips Lytle, we help Canadian businesses make smooth transitions into the U.S. market.
 We know how to advance cross-border ventures, as well as how to navigate the labyrinth that is U.S. business law.
-Our office in Canada enables us to make the whole process more convenient for our clients.
+Our Canadian law office enables us to make the whole process more convenient for our clients, as we have lawyers who practice law in Canada and the U.S.

 Our comprehensive team of experienced attorneys has a long track record of helping Canadian companies establish profitable U.S. operations.
 What’s more, our growing international practice enables us to position our Canadian clients anywhere within the United States and around the world.